-White blood cells are an important part of the body’s immune system.
+White blood cells are an essential part of the body’s immune system.

 What is an eosinophil?

-An eosinophil is a type of white blood cell and they are stored in tissues throughout the body and survive for several weeks.
+An eosinophil is a type of white blood cell stored in tissues throughout the body and survived for several weeks.
 The bone marrow continually replenishes the body’s supply of white blood cells.

 The number and type of each white blood cell in your body can give doctors a better understanding of your health.
-The elevated levels of white blood cells in your blood can be an indicator that you have a disease or infection.
+The elevated levels of white blood cells in your blood can indicate that you have a disease or infection.

-Elevated levels often mean that your body is sending more and more white blood cells to fight infections.
+Elevated levels often mean that your body is sending more white blood cells to fight infections.

-An eosinophil count is a blood test that measures the amount of eosinophils in your body.
+An eosinophil count is a blood test that measures the number of eosinophils in your body.
 Abnormal levels of eosinophils are often discovered as part of a routine complete blood count (CBC) test.

 Ongoing research continues to uncover an expanding list of roles performed by eosinophils.
-Now it seems that almost all body systems depend on eosinophils in some way.
+Now it seems that almost all body systems depend on eosinophils somehow.

-Two important functions are inside your immune system.
-Eosinophils destroy invading germs such as viruses, bacteria or parasites, such as hookworms and also have a role in the inflammatory response, especially if it is an allergy.
+Two essential functions are inside your immune system.
+Eosinophils destroy invading germs such as viruses, bacteria, or parasites, such as hookworms, and also have a role in the inflammatory response, especially if it is an allergy.

 The inflammation is neither good nor bad.
 It helps to isolate and control the immune response at the site of an infection, but a side effect is tissue damage around it.